elastic/kibana/rfcs/text/0008_service_status.md

 interface StatusSetup {
   /**
    * Allows a plugin to specify a custom status dependent on its own criteria.
-   * Overrides the default inherited status.
+   * Completely overrides the default inherited status.
    */
   set(status$: Observable<ServiceStatus>): Observable<ServiceStatus>;